MA in Public Management Degree Details and Courses

 Conflict is part of organizational life.
 People in public sector agencies and nonprofit and for-profit organizations disagree over the meaning of regulations, the use of financial resources, office space, leave time, and many other issues.
 Managers must have the ability to diagnose disputes and to negotiate effectively to resolve conflicts.
 This course provides the theoretical background and conceptual framework needed for successful negotiation and mediation.
 Through presentations and discussions students become familiar with the tools necessary for conflict resolution in their agencies and organizations.
 Analysis of a party's interests, identification of the necessary style, awareness of communication skills, and planning and feedback are part of the process of becoming an accomplished negotiator.

-The goal of this course is to convey the history, size and impact of the nonprofit and philanthropic sector while providing the fundamentals of nonprofit management and the founding of a nonprofit organization.
-Successful nonprofits today must have strong management systems in place in order to assure quality programs for service and impact.
-These systems include management of finances, strategic planning, human resources, information technology, marketing, performance measures and other aspects of operations.
-The course will help the student understand the current thinking regarding "best practices" in managing and improving nonprofit organizations and appreciate the interplay of environmental and organizational factors that influence managerial decision-making.
-Throughout the course, there will be a comparative perspective that looks at the scope and status of nongovernmental organizations in other countries and the influences on those organizations by their own governments, foreign aid and international philanthropy.
-Elective course for the Certificate in Nonprofit Management.
+The goal of this course is to convey the history, size and impact of the nonprofit sector while providing the fundamentals of nonprofit formation and management.
+In the United States, nonprofits are intertwined with our country's legal and tax systems, delivery of basic human services, and social, educational, health, environmental, equity issues and far more.
+Today, successful nonprofits require strong management systems, including management of finances, human resources, information technology, marketing, performance measures and other operational needs.
+The course will help the student understand the current thinking on best practices in managing and improving nonprofit organizations and appreciate the interplay of environmental and organizational factors that influence managerial decision-making.
+This course uses a simulation pedagogy that engages students in actively conceptualizing and building fictional nonprofit organizations.
+This is a core course for the nonprofit management program.

 470.774 Nonprofit Governance & Executive Leadership: Students will advance their understanding of self-governing nonprofit organizations by focusing on nonprofit boards' expectations, challenges, and opportunities and their executive leadership.
 This course covers the primary responsibilities of nonprofit boards according to law, custom, and best practices, and it includes ethical concepts, public attitudes, and contemporary legislative and regulatory issues.
 The course explores theories of effective governance and executive leadership.
 It examines how ethical considerations relate to perceptions of excellence and shape how staff and volunteer leaders manage people and money.
 In the discussions, there will be opportunities to explore the roles of boards in the context of the nonprofit environment.
 This is a core course for the MA in Non-Governmental Organization (NGO) Management and Certificate in Nonprofit Management.